All truths are easy to understand once they are discovered;

 While driving through a parking lot one day, I waved to a woman I knew who was walking to her car.
 She looked straight at my car and glared.
 My immediate response was “Hmpf, so what did I do?” which easily escalated to hurt, then indignation with “How dare she!”

 A few days later while I was walking through the same parking lot and dodging laser-beam reflections from car windows, I noted some shadowed forms in a car I passed in front of.
 I had no clue who sat within.
-To smile or wave into that unknown land could provoke a stalker, I surmised.
+I surmised to smile or wave into that unknown land could provoke a stalker.
 To not smile though, I risked a greater danger—an unacknowledged wave meant I dared to appear a snob.
 Hmmpf!

 I’m sad to say, I’ve probably snubbed more than I’ve realized even when there were no reflecting windows.
 I’m almost blind, you see, so I miss a lot.
 I’m also usually too preoccupied, meaning parades that have passed before me were never appreciated.